 If a territory is underperforming, you may need to readjust the criteria or resources available to that territory.

 It may be the issue comes from within your sales team.
-It’s important to identify any gaps in skills, knowledge or experience across your sales teams in each territory.
+It’s important to talk to your sales managers to identify any gaps in skills, knowledge, or experience across your sales teams in each territory.

 This will help you determine if you need to adjust your structure or provide more resources or training to certain individuals or groups.

-However, if the issue is not with the sales team and you find its external - you may need to re-evaluate a step in your territory planning process.
+However, if the issue is not with the sales team and you find it's external - you may need to re-evaluate a step in your territory planning process.
 It could be a demographic change you’ve not accounted for, or a misstep in your geography.
+If your territories are based on faulty data you might be missing out on revenue.

 Either way, it’s important to make sure you keep monitoring and adjusting your territory plans.
 Your business never stops moving, and neither does your customer.